natgo/wt-wiki-scraper/wikitext-transpiled/ground/Centurion%20Action%20X.md

 |}
 '''Notes:'''

-* Suspension wheels, tracks and bogies are 20 mm thick.
+* Suspension wheels, tracks, and bogies are 20 mm thick.
 * The belly is 17 mm thick.
 * An internal structural plate of 17 mm thickness separates the forward ammo rack from the driver as seen in X-ray mode.
 * Another internal 17 mm structural plate with large openings separates the driver compartment from the crew compartment.